tatey/tatey.com/_posts/2009-04-23-git-rebase-for-linear-history.markdown

 title: Git rebase for linear history
 ---

-Subject: Suggestion to rebase after committing and before pushing
+Subject&#58; Suggestion to rebase after committing and before pushing
-To: Development Team
+To&#58; Development Team
-Date: 20 April 1:54:29 PM
+Date&#58; 20 April 1:54:29 PM

 ### What's the issue?